liathoffman/old-yaronwittenstein/posts/svm.md

 _svm_ stands for Spacmesh Virtual Machine.
 It's based on the wonderful [wasmer][wasmer] WebAssembly runtime.
 This article assumes basic knowledge about what's WebAssembly and terms like: `host, module, import object, instance` etc.

-If you're not familiar with these, I highly recommend reading some of the links under _WebAssembly Articles_ at the end of this article.
+If you're not familiar with these, I highly recommend reading some of the links under [WebAssembly Articles](#webassembly-articles) at the end of this article.

-_svm_ is designed for running smart-contracts under any spacemesh full-node.
+_svm_ is designed for running smart-contracts under any [spacemesh full-node][spacemesh full-node].
 There is a great buzz around using WebAssembly outside of the browser, and blockchain-related projects are a popular use-case.

 Running smart-contracts transactions must produce the same output given the same starting point across each network node.
 It should run deterministically regardless of the Operating-System and hardware used.

-Using WebAssembly for smart-contract fits like a glove for this profound requirement (i.e portability) since while WebAssembly instructions abstraction are pretty low-level, yet it's operating-system and hardware agnostic.
-Another key selling point is that WebAssembly programs can call the host (a.k.a VM/runtime) for invoking functions (see: [WebAssembly Imports][WebAssembly Imports]).
+Using WebAssembly for smart-contract fits like a glove for these profound requirements (i.e portability and deterministically) since while WebAssembly instructions abstraction are pretty low-level, yet are operating-system and hardware agnostic.
+Another key selling point is that
+WebAssembly programs can call the host (a.k.a VM/runtime) for invoking functions (see: [WebAssembly Imports][WebAssembly Imports]).

 Needless to say why security is so critical for running a smart-contract under a full-node.
 WebAssembly programs run within a sandbox environment by design.
 Another big win for using WebAssembly.